rki-mf1/2023-Workshop-MISSIoN-Nanopore/day01-tuesday/hands-on.md

 # run with 260 bp/s translocation speed (which was discontinued in summer 2023, now 400 bp/s is default)
 # and the super-acc SUP model
 guppy_basecaller –i ./fast5 –s ./guppy_out –c dna_r10.4.1_e8.2_260bps_sup.cfg \
---num_callers 2 --cpu_threads_per_caller 1
+--num_callers 48 --cpu_threads_per_caller 1

 # Attention!
 This will take ages even on a small FAST5 like in this example.
-You can also cancel that with "ctrl C"
+You can also cancel that with "ctrl C".
+# In this example, I ran on 48 cores (num_callers) and for the small example FAST5 this took XXXX.
-# You should really run basecalling on a GPU.
+# You should really run basecalling on a GPU, if possible.

+# Here is an example command using a GPU and some additional qc parameters.
+guppy_basecaller -i ./fast5 -s ./guppy_out_gpu -c dna_r10.4.1_e8.2_260bps_sup.cfg \
+-x auto -r --trim_strategy dna -q 0 --disable_pings

+# On the RKI High-Performance Cluster, this command took 2 minutes for basecalling the example data.
 ```

 **Note**: An alternative to Docker is Singularity.
 The commands are slightly different then.
 However, on some systems (e.g. a High-performance cluster) it is not possible to use Docker due to permission settings and then Singularity is an option.
 Luckily, Docker containers can be easily (and automatically) converted into Singularity.